 - Electromagnetic pollution (from 5G radiation to severe solar flares)

 - Trash (damaging wildlife, like coral reefs, overflowing landfills, harboring pathogens)

 - Natural disasters (more death & destruction because of human population density and building density.
 Disasters affect ecology too)

 - Food security (lack of nutritious foods; obese malnutrition)

 - Depression and its effects, like drug use, suicides

 - Increasing human population, especially the consumption footprint of that population

-- Climate change effects: greenhouse gases in the air, ocean warming, even shifts in major ocean currents
+- Climate change effects: Atmospheric heat trapping, ocean warming, even shifts in major ocean currents

 - 8 PM Eastern, 2/11/2020